sean-doody/modernbert-classification-example/README.md

 - The notebook can be run on free-tier [Google Colab](https://colab.research.google.com) runtimes.
 - I used a batch size of 4 and an eval batch size of 2 on a free T4 GPU runtime.
 - While ModernBERT supports up to 8192 tokens, I kept this example to 1024 tokens.
+  - I wanted to test the performance of the model using a moderately sized max length.